-- help set variable, help show variable

-Give help about the variable variable.
-The list of all debugger variables can be obtained with
+- help set variable, help show variable Give help about the variable variable.
+The list of all debugger vari - Give help about the variable variable.
+The list of all debugger variables can be obtained with help set. - help info topic set variable value

-help set.

-- help info topic